Saint George's Day in England: Contemporary revival

 organisations such as English Heritage and the Royal Society of Saint George, partly in reaction to calls to replace St George as patron saint of England.
 A 2003 BBC Radio 4 poll on the subject revealed some interest in replacing him.

-On St George's Day 2002, the Campaign for an English Parliament protested at the Mayor of London Ken Livingstone's lack of support for St George's Day, while he announced plans to spend £100,000 to mark St Patrick's Day by dyeing the fountains green in Trafalgar Square.
-The Campaign arranged to dye the fountains red on St. George's Day.
+On St George's Day 2002, the Campaign for an English Parliament arranged to dye the fountains red on St. George's Day.
 From this effort, supporters privately organised a St George's Feast in London, the first of which was held in Covent Garden on 23 April 2003.
 The festival grew in size and importance during 2004 to 2008, including performances of traditional Punch and Judy shows, English folk dance Mummers Players, Morris dancers, English folk music, etc. The Royal Society of St George asked to contribute in the 2006 event, which was covered by BBC Radio 3.

 In early 2009, Mayor of London Boris Johnson led a campaign to encourage the public celebration of St George's Day.
 The event was first officially held in 2010, announced as "the first Pageant of St George in 425 years".

 The event has since developed as a major festival centred on Trafalgar Square and organised by the Mayor of London.

 In 2011, a campaign to make St. George's Day a public holiday in England began on the UK government's e-petition website.

 It received 4,266 signatures, not achieving the 100,000 signatures required before the deadline in August 2012 to qualify for a debate of the matter in the House of Commons.

 In 2014, Andrew Rosindell, Conservative MP for Romford, argued in favour of giving St George's Day the status of an official public holiday.

+In 2025, St. George's Holiday, a voluntary group seeking greater celebration of St. George's Day, noted a 35% increase in the number of St. George's Day celebrations in England compared to 2024.

 The Labour Leader Jeremy Corbyn also promised to make St George's Day one of four new Bank Holidays in his party's 2017 election manifesto.